djitz/pcf-study-notes/files/01-Cloud-Foundry-Overview.md

 - Do you know the difference between restarting, restaging and redeploying and application?
 How does each of these affect the services, environment-variables available on an application?

+> `restart` will simply stop your application and start it with the existing droplet.

+> `restage` will stop your application, run the application bits through the staging process to create a new droplet, and then start the new droplet.
+It's a lot like `push` but without actually pushing new application bits.

+> You typically restart when you need your applicaiton's environment refreshed and you typically restage when you need/want the buildpack to run without updating the application source.

 - What is meant by ephemeral?
 What are the design implications for an application?
 > ephemeral -> temporary
 > virtual machines and containers are temporary